Goliath (Six Flags Great America): Ride experience

 The ride begins with a left turn out of the station before ascending the 165 ft chain lift hill at a 45° angle.
 From the highest point, trains drop 180 ft at an angle of 85°, 15 ft below ground level, reaching their top speed of 72 mph.
 After this, cars ascend to a height of 125 ft for an overbanked turnaround, followed by a descent back to the ground and a small air-time hill.
 A dive loop is next, where riders are inverted before descending a half loop.
 The track then enters the second inversion, a zero gravity stall, where the train is suspended upside-down as it crests over a hill underneath the lift hill.
 This element is followed by a second overbanked turnaround, leading to the brake run and a short path back to the station.
 One cycle of the ride takes approximately 105 seconds to complete.

 Records

-Goliath claimed three Guinness World Records upon opening.
-The ride's 180 ft drop at 85° was the steepest and is still the longest in the world for wooden roller coasters.
-The steepness record is now held by Switchback at ZDT's Amusement Park, whose train at one point goes 87 degrees.
+Goliath claimed three records upon opening.
+The ride's 180 ft drop at 85° is the steepest and longest in the world for wooden roller coasters.
+The steepness record was held by Switchback at ZDT's Amusement Park until its closure in 2025, whose train at one point went 87 degrees.
 Goliath is also the fastest wooden roller coaster in the world, with a top speed of 72 mph.
 After Goliath opened, Six Flags Great America had the most wooden roller coaster track of any amusement park in the world.
 However, this record was later surpassed by Kings Island with the opening of Mystic Timbers in 2017.